• About

 The Trump administration withdrew most of its thousands of federal agents from Minnesota after they fatally shot two U.S. citizens, Renee Good and Alex Pretti.
 However, ICE continues to operate in the state.

-Meanwhile, Kirsti Noem — who oversaw those ICE operations as secretary of the Department of Homeland Security before she was reassigned — has a new job with a B.C.-based mineral exploration company.
+Meanwhile, Kirsti Noem — who oversaw ICE operations as secretary of the Department of Homeland Security — has a new job with a B.C.-based mineral exploration company.

 David Gordon Koch is a journalist with the NB Media Co-op.
 This reporting has been made possible in part by the Government of Canada, via the Local Journalism Initiative.